corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/deployment-kubernetes-notary.md

 weight: 300
 ---

-# CENM Notary Helm Chart
+# CENM Notary Helm chart

 This Helm chart is to configure, deploy, and run a Corda Notary on Kubernetes.